As of October 17, 2018, cannabis is no longer considered a “controlled substance” in Canada.

 - Cannabis oil

-They must all remain in compliance with all ACMPR regulations to stay in business.
+They must all comply with all Cannabis Act regulations to stay in business.
 Each one is regularly inspected by Health Canada.

 Each patient must also be registered with the licensed producer from which they wish to purchase medical marijuana.

 Cannabis products are securely delivered to clients via courier or mail.

-- Over 153,000 people are registered to buy medical marijuana from licensed producers
+As of September 2021, 264,686 people are registered to buy medical marijuana from licensed producers

 How to Become a Licensed Producer of Cannabis in Canada

 Each one is evaluated on a case-by-case basis.
 Any person who plans to work as key personnel within the medical cannabis industry must go through and pass a rigorous security clearance process.

 Facilities must meet all of the regulatory requirements under the country’s Good Production Practices.
 Inspectors from Health Canada will verify each facility’s compliance.

 Why are you giving false Information?
 You updated this in 2022 so you know that it has been legalized since october 2018.
 Everyone can smoke it over the age of 19, indoors or just not in public, the exact same as cigarettes.. every household Is allowed to grow 4 plants.
 You are allowed to have 1 oz in the car but is considered just like alcohol, no smoking it in your car and No smoking and driving.
 Please do a real update instead of publishing things that are no longer true.